pramine/flhr-k8s-jenkins/README.md

 #### Identify Jenkins Container Images' Location

-If pulling images from a private registry, replace the following intances with the appropriate path:
+If pulling images from a private registry, replace the following instances with the appropriate path:
 ```
 Master:
   Image: "harbor.lab.local/jenkins/jenkins-master"